Memories of Idhún

-The Spanish publisher SM has the copyright of the books in Spanish.
+SM has the copyright of the books in Spanish.
 The trilogy has been translated into many languages, such as Catalan, Portuguese, German and Korean.

+By 2008, some 350,000 copies had already been sold in Spain.

 Plot

 The books tell the story of a fantastic chain of events that will affect two worlds: Earth and Idhún.
 Idhún was created by six gods, who also created the warm-blooded races (Humans, Celestes, Feéricos, Varu, Giants and Yan) and the semi-divine dragons and unicorns.
 There is also a seventh god, enemy of the rest, which created the cold-blooded Szish and the semi-divine sheks, which are winged snakes.

 The sheks and Szish were defeated in a war and exiled to an old, dead world: Umadhún.
 However, a powerful necromancer, Ashran, allied with divine magic, caused a conjunction of the three suns and moons of Idhún, and used its energy to kill all dragons and unicorns so the sheks could come back and, helped by the Szish, rule the world and the warm-blooded races.
 Still, a prophecy by the gods stated that a unicorn and a dragon would survive and defeat the sheks.

 After Ashran's rise, some warm-blooded wizards escaped to Earth.
 In order to kill them, Ashran sent Kirtash, a human (warm-blooded) but cold and efficient assassin.
 Jack and Victoria, both born on Earth, join the Resistance (which consists only of Shail, a young wizard, and Alsan of Vanissar, a warrior and prince) and try to stop him.

 As the story goes on, we discover that there is a complex plot behind it, which spins around the battle of the Gods: The six creator gods (Aldun, Irial, Karevan, Wina, Yohavir and Neliam) against the Seventh god, father of the cold-blooded races.
 The terrestrial beings are only the pawns they'll use to win a godly battle.
 The dragons guide the warm-blooded races; the sheks guide the Szish.
 Meanwhile, the unicorns randomly spread magic through the world, touching people with their horns in order to make them semi-wizards or wizards.

 The Six gods made a prophecy in order to make a dragon and a unicorn survive the massacre, and the Seventh god sent Kirtash to kill them before it came true.
 The Resistance will find new and powerful enemies as the story goes on, such as the beautiful fairy Gerde, who will have an important role in the last book.